Sun: Light, radiation, and observation

+Energy from the Sun supports life on Earth by photosynthesis, allows vision in animals, and drives Earth's climate and weather.
+The Sun is by far the brightest object in the Earth's sky, with an apparent magnitude of −26.74.
+This is just less than 13 billion times brighter than the next brightest star, Sirius, which has an apparent magnitude of −1.46.

+The solar constant is the amount of power that the Sun deposits per unit area that is directly exposed to sunlight.
+The solar constant is equal to approximately 1368 W/m2 (watts per square metre) at a distance of one astronomical unit (au) from the Sun (that is, at or near Earth's orbit).
+Sunlight on the surface of Earth is attenuated by Earth's atmosphere, so that less power arrives at the surface, closer to 1000 W/m2 (in clear conditions when the Sun is near the zenith).
+Sunlight at the top of Earth's atmosphere is composed (by total energy) of about 50% infrared light, 40% visible light, and 10% ultraviolet light.
+The atmosphere filters out over 70% of solar ultraviolet, especially at the shorter wavelengths.

+Visible light and observation

-The Sun emits light across the visible spectrum.
-Its colour is white, with a CIE colour-space index near (0.3, 0.3), when viewed from space or when the Sun is high in the sky.
+The Sun's colour is white, with a CIE colour-space index near (0.3, 0.3), when viewed from space or when the Sun is high in the sky.
 The Solar radiance per wavelength peaks in the green portion of the spectrum when viewed from space.
 When the Sun is very low in the sky, atmospheric scattering renders the Sun yellow, red, orange, or magenta, and in rare occasions even green or blue.
 Some cultures mentally picture the Sun as yellow and some even red; the cultural reasons for this are debated.
-The Sun is classed as a G2 star, meaning it is a G-type star, with 2 indicating its surface temperature is in the second range of the G class.

-The solar constant is the amount of power that the Sun deposits per unit area that is directly exposed to sunlight.
-The solar constant is equal to approximately 1368 W/m2 (watts per square metre) at a distance of one astronomical unit (AU) from the Sun (that is, at or near Earth's orbit).
-Sunlight on the surface of Earth is attenuated by Earth's atmosphere, so that less power arrives at the surface (closer to 1000 W/m2) in clear conditions when the Sun is near the zenith.
-Sunlight at the top of Earth's atmosphere is composed (by total energy) of about 50% infrared light, 40% visible light, and 10% ultraviolet light.
-The atmosphere filters out over 70% of solar ultraviolet, especially at the shorter wavelengths.
-Solar ultraviolet radiation ionises Earth's dayside upper atmosphere, creating its electrically conducting ionosphere.